Class of 2013 Can Expect a Rise in Hiring of College Graduates

 This optimism may be warranted, as preliminary results of a recent job outlook survey by the National Association of Colleges and Employers showed that employers expect to hire 13 percent more college graduates from the Class of 2013 than from the Class of 2012.

-Colby-Sawyer's Harrington Center for Career and Academic Advising recently released the results from their own alumni job survey.
+Colby-Sawyer's Harrington Center for Experiential Learning for Career and Academic Advising recently released the results from their own alumni job survey.
 The survey data displays information on whether students found jobs related to their major, salaries, if they had previously worked for the employer, and career potential.

 We are hearing good things about the job and graduate school picture from our graduating seniors, says Director of Career and Academic Advising Kathy Taylor.
 Several students have been offered and are considering positions, while we've heard of several students who have been accepted to graduate programs.